- CLIENT SERVICES

 Being able to ask for and receive feedback is a key component of success.
 Being open to feedback is a sign that you are open to growing and becoming a better instructional designer and training developer.
 Feedback is a collaborative process that has one goal: improvement.

 I have personally found that it is much easier to get feedback than it is to give feedback, but giving honest feedback is just as important as receiving feedback.
 Your feedback is your investment in the growth of someone else.

-Now, you are going to have to be pro-active and really work at developing your skills.
+Now, you are going to have to be proactive and really work at developing your skills.
 You can’t ask opinions on the visual design of your training projects if you haven’t created any.
 So you are going to have to sit down and work on a few training projects where you have been intentional with your visual designs.
 One of the CEOs in a company that I used to work at used to say: “Fail forward fast.”
 I suggest you get busy failing forward fast so that you can grow your skills fast.

-Summing it All Up
+Wrapping it Up

 As you embark on the journey of becoming a visual designer of learning experiences, it is important to learn from the success of those around you.
 You see examples of visual design hundreds of times per day.
 Simply pay attention to the videos you watch on social media, the training courses you take, the magazines you read, the content you consume online.
 Take a look at billboards on the way home.
 Analyze what you see, and file it away in your inspiration portfolio for ideas at a later time.

 Practice the basics and fail forward fast.
 If you are really interested in Visual Design, I love the book “Presentation Zen” by Garr Reynolds, if you want to check it out.